cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

 I also strongly recommend to try out <a href="http://luajit.org">LuaJIT</a>.
-Calling into your functions there is even easier, using LuaJIT's foreign function library.
-I'll write a blog post on how to do that as well.
+Calling into your functions there is even easier, using LuaJIT's foreign function library. <a href="/post/luajit-cpp">I'll write a blog post on how to do that as well</a>.
 In short, just create ordinary C functions, compile as a shared library, copy their signatures into pure Lua source code and hook them up with <a href="http://luajit.org/ext_ffi_tutorial.html">LuaJIT's FFI library</a>.

 LuaJIT runs between 10-20 and up to 135 times faster than interpreted Lua, so it's definitely worth it.